BinaryCat17/MathFlow/docs/architecture.md

 ## 2. Modules

 The codebase is organized in layers.
-High-level apps sit on top, orchestrating the Engine, which relies on the Core Logic, backed by the Low-Level Foundation.
+High-level apps sit on top, orchestrating the Engine via the Host Framework.

 ```mermaid
 graph TD